 As an omega-3 essential fatty acid, CLA has been shown to offer anti-inflammatory properties.14,15 This may be especially helpful for those suffering from consistent joint pain or other inflammatory conditions.

 CLA has been shown in clinical studies to influence expression of genes involved in immune cell development and differentiation.
-In this way, CLA may positively influence the immune response by altering the expression and function of cells involved in immunity.16
+In this way, it may positively influence the immune response by altering the expression and function of cells involved in immunity.16

 As an antioxidant, CLA further promotes the healthy function of the immune system.
 It may support resistance against common infections like colds or flu.17